 As an admin, security is a high priority on your list of concerns.
 This page can help you manage the generic, cross-company security settings, including authentication rules, IP whitelisting, and two-factor authentication.

-Require passwords that include at least one of each of the following: uppercase letter, lowercase letter, number and special character.
+Require passwords to include at least one of each of the following: an uppercase letter, lowercase letter, number, and special character.

 Determines the minimum number of new passwords that must be set before a user can reuse a password.
 The default is 3.

 Use this field to set when you want your Braze account users to reset their password.

 Use this field to define how long Braze will keep your session active.
 Once Braze deems your session inactive (no activity for the defined number of minutes), the user will be logged out.
 The maximum number of minutes you can enter is 1440 (equal to 24 hours).

 You can restrict your users from logging in using a password or SSO.